vivekragunathan/vivekragunathan.github.io/content/profile/index.md

 ---
 title: Profile
-author: vivekragunathan
+author: higherkindedtype
 layout: page
 url: /profile
 date: 2015-10-17T04:18:06+00:00

 ---

 **FORTE**

-  * Have extensive experience in architecting, re-architecting, designing and implementing large-scale backend/web applications
+- Extensive experience in architecting, re-architecting, designing and implementing large-scale backend/web applications
-  * Eloquent and skillful in _functional_ and object-oriented programming, design and methodologies.
+- Eloquent and skillful in functional and object-oriented programming, design and methodologies.
-  * Dogmatic about producing highly reusable semantically meaningful space-efficient debuggable and maintainable quality code.
+- Resolute in producing highly reusable semantically meaningful space-efficient debuggable and maintainable quality code.
 To crash is a shame!
-  * Have extensive experience in refactoring beyond-repair production code and transforming it into robust secure testable high quality code with no new defects and agreed breaking changes
-  * Conceive, Propose, Document, Maintain and Adapt engineering standards and policies for efficient functioning of team and the product.
-The _what_ and _how_ matters, the _why_ gives meaning.
-  * Dutifully groom and mentor engineers to build and sustain the best-in-class team. _Be the brain to pick, an ear to listen, and a push in the right direction_.
-  * Language agnostic, polyglot, linguist, linguaphile - Scala, C#, Java, Rust, Go, Python, C++, TypeScript.
+- Language agnostic, polyglot, linguist, linguaphile - Scala, Java, C#, Go, Python, Rust, C++, TypeScript.
 Prudent enough to employ the power of the language/technology to solve business problems effectively.
+- Extensive experience in refactoring beyond-repair production code and transforming it into robust secure testable high quality code with no new defects and agreed breaking changes
+- Conceive, Propose, Document, Maintain and Adapt engineering standards and policies for efficient functioning of team and the product.
+The what and how matters, the why gives meaning.
+- Self-driven in sharing knowledge and mentoring engineers to build and sustain the best-in-class team.
+Be the brain to pick, an ear to listen, and a push in the right direction.
+- Open-minded and receptive to alternative viewpoints to find the most constructive path forward.
+Team work makes dream work possible.
-  * Have extensive experience working collaboratively in small and large teams practicing Agile software development.
+- Have extensive experience working collaboratively in small and large teams practicing Agile software development.

 **PERSONA**